 The Reflections Program encourages and celebrates students artists.
 This year, students will be reflecting on the theme “Heroes Around Me” to develop a piece of art.
 The program will be overseen by Grady Art Teacher, Ms. Debonique Grigsby, but the art work will be completed at home by students and submitted in art class.
 The art should be two-dimensional and be on paper or another surface that measures at least 11" by 14" with a maximum size of 24" by 30" with mounting.
 There will be a professionally-judged art contest at the end of the program, complete with ribbons for the top three art pieces in each grade and an awards party that will double as an ice-cream social.

 Here are the important program dates:

 Deadline for submission of art: October 17, 2018 in Ms. Grigsby's art room.
 Please submit your art with an entry form, copies of which are in Ms. Grigsby's classroom.

 Professional Judging conducted by art judge not connected to Grady Elementary: the week of October 22, 2018

-To see pictures of the 2017 Art Work, Awards Ceremony and Ice Cream Social, please click here 2017 Reflections Art Work and Awards Ceremony.
+To see pictures of the 2018 Art Work, please click here 2018 Reflections Art Work.